 USX has partnered with Sebastian Junger and Goldcrest Films for a documentary on the climb.

 A four- to five-man film crew will travel to Everest with the USX team with fewer filmmakers accompanying climbers as the altitude increases.

 A documentary on the climb should be ready for release by early 2017.

 Earls, who now is heavily involved in Infantry School in Fort Benning, Ga., said he will leave for China on April 7.

 “Once we get to China, it will take 10 days to two weeks to arrive at the base camp on the north side of Mount Everest.
 Our goal is to summit in late May and return home June 1-7.”

-To read more of this story, purchase the Sept.
-4, 2015 edition of Collegiate Baseball by CLICKING HERE.
+To read more about this story, purchase the Jan.
+1, 2016 edition of Collegiate Baseball by CLICKING HERE.